gruntwork-io/terraform-aws-couchbase/modules/run-sync-gateway/README.md

 [install-sync-gateway module](https://github.com/gruntwork-io/terraform-aws-couchbase/tree/master/modules/install-sync-gateway).
-As part of the installation process, we recommend that you create a [Sync Gateway JSON config file](https://developer.couchbase.com/documentation/mobile/1.5/guides/sync-gateway/config-properties/index.html) and install it using the `--config` option of the `install-sync-gteway` script.
+As part of the installation process, we recommend that you create a [Sync Gateway JSON config file](https://developer.couchbase.com/documentation/mobile/1.5/guides/sync-gateway/config-properties/index.html) and install it using the `--config` option of the `install-sync-gateway` script.

 You may want some of the configs, such as the IPs of the Couchbase servers, to be filled in dynamically, when the server is booting up.
 You can do this using the `run-sync-gateway` script!
 Simply leave placeholders in your